AmedeeBulle/pyrak811/README.md

 ## About

-RAK811 Python 3 library and command-line interface for use with the Raspberry Pi LoRa pHAT.
+RAK811 Python 3 library and command-line interface for use with the Raspberry Pi LoRa (p)HAT.

 The library exposes the RAK811 module AT commands as described in the following documents: